This guide will provide you plenty of ideas on what to do in Vienna in 1, 2 or 3 days! And, if you have an extra day, I have ideas for that day too!

 The main attractions in the city are concentrated around the Innere Stadt or Old Town.
 The focal point on this area is Hofburg, the former imperial palace and power seat of the Habsburg dynasty rulers.
 The palace includes various residences, gardens, a chapel, a library, a treasury, a theater, a riding school, mews, and stables.

-This part of the city is surrounded by the Ringstrasse.
+This part of the city is surrounded by Ringstrasse.
 This circular road follows the outline of the former fortification walls.

 Hofburg

 In my opinion, a visit to Hofburg’s main residence is a must.
 The audio tour, included with the entrance ticket, is excellent.
-Even my museum averse husband loved it.
-It explains in a lively way a lot of Habsburg related history.
+Even my museum-averse husband loved it.
+It explains in a lively way a lot of Habsburg-related history.
 In addition, it includes stories and random facts that help you absorb historical facts (and then repeat them a thousand times to all your friends).

 We saw an exhibition about the Imperial Kitchen (more interesting than how it sounds) and entered the living quarters of Emperor Franz Joseph and Empress Sisi (Elizabeth).